19 Book Signing Ideas to Master Your Event

 Having access to quick snacks will help you keep your energy up (because book signing events can be surprisingly draining)!

-13. Don’t Stay at Your Table
+15. Don’t Stay at Your Table

 You want to be personable during your book signing.
 I recommend walking around and talking to people and getting to know your fans.
 You never know who you might end up networking with!

-14. Have a Giveaway
+16. Have a Giveaway

 I always recommend bringing some merch along to your event so you can have a raffle or giveaway.
 This helps to make your signing more fun and interactive for your guests.

-You can make some bookmarks, pins, notebooks, to hand out to guests, or some shirts, mugs, or special edition books for lucky winners.
+Some great book signing ideas are making bookmarks, pins, notebooks, to hand out to guests, or some shirts, mugs, or special edition books for lucky winners.

 Make sure to bring some extras for people who don’t win prizes but want to buy them.

-15. Take Some Pictures!
+17. Take Some Pictures!

-If you are looking for book signing event ideas to help you interact with your readers, photos are an easy way!
+If you are looking for book signing ideas to help you interact with your readers, photos are an easy way!
 You can take pictures with your fans and the venue staff to post on your social media accounts later.

-16. Give Yourself Breaks
+18. Give Yourself Breaks

 Even if you are having a blast with your book signing, it’s a good idea to give yourself a little time to step away.
 This will ensure you remember to hydrate, and you can do some touch-ups as needed so you look great in all your event photos.

-17. Follow Up
+19. Follow Up

 After your event, make sure to send a thank you to everyone who was involved.
 Thank the hosts of your signing, and even send a thank you email out to the people who signed your guest book.